Boroughs | Barnet

 The borough continues to have a strong economy, with more than 4,305 new businesses registered in Barnet in 2021 alone.
 The council will invest almost £30 million in our largest town centres over the next 10 years.

-In places like Brent Cross, Chipping Barnet, Colindale, Finchley Central and Golders Green, the council is leading complex, long-term regeneration programmes to enhance the borough.
+In places like Brent Cross, Chipping Barnet, Colindale, Edgware, Finchley Central and North Finchley the council is leading complex, long-term regeneration programmes to enhance the borough.
 The council has approved an average of over 4,000 homes pa over the last three years, compared to an annual target of 2,349 homes set in the 2017 London Plan.

 The Brent Cross Cricklewood scheme will create space for up to 25,000 new jobs and 7,500 new homes.
 A new train station alongside Barnet’s new park town, Brent Cross Town, will establish Brent Cross Cricklewood as a prominent new town centre for North London.